DougGregor/swift-evolution/proposals/NNNN-init-accessors.md

 ### Definite initialization of properties on `self`

 The semantics of an assignment inside of a type's initializer depend on whether or not all of `self` is initialized on all paths at the point of assignment.
-Before all of `self` is initialized, assignment to a computed property with an `init` accessor is re-written to an `init` accessor call; after `self` has been initialized, assignment to a computed property re-written to a setter call.
+Before all of `self` is initialized, assignment to a computed property with an `init` accessor is re-written to an `init` accessor call; after `self` has been initialized, assignment to a computed property is re-written to a setter call.

 With this proposal, all of `self` is initialized if:
 * All stored properties are initialized on all paths, and